Skip to main content

 Morning sickness and nausea

-Tiredness
+ii) Tiredness

 Pregnant mums often face emotional, physical, and mental changes, especially during the first trimester.
 Resting is essential for pregnant mums.
 Try taking quick power naps to feel fresh.
 Massages and warm baths before bed also help ease tiredness.
-To boost energy levels, you could consume nutritional formulas such as Frisomum Gold that is high in magnesium and B vitamins (thiamine, niacin and B6), which are useful minerals that help reduce fatigue.
+To boost energy levels, you could consume nutritional formulas such as Frisomum® Gold that is high in magnesium and B vitamins (thiamine, niacin and B6), which are useful minerals that help reduce fatigue.

 Easily feel tired during pregnancy

-Constipation
+iii) Constipation

-Constipation during pregnancy often happen due to the hormone progesterone, which relaxes muscles and slows down digestion.
+Constipation during pregnancy often happens due to the hormone progesterone, which relaxes muscles and slows down digestion.
 Eat more leafy greens, raw fruits and vegetables, and whole grains.
 Try drinking more prune juices and avoid using over-the-counter laxatives unless you have checked with your doctor.

 Constipation during pregnancy

-Leg cramps
+iv) Leg cramps

-Frequent urination
+v) Frequent urination

 Do all women get the same signs and symptoms during pregnancy?